Forethought-Technologies/AutoChain/README.md

 chain = Chain(agent=agent, memory=memory, tools=tools)
 ```

-Check out [more examples](./docs/examples.md) under `minichain/examples` and workflow evaluation
+Check out [more examples](./docs/examples.md) under `autochain/examples` and workflow evaluation
 cases which can
 also be run interactively.

 ## Main difference with LangChain

-Although MiniChain is heavily inspired by [LangChain](https://github.com/hwchase17/langchain),
+Although AutoChain is heavily inspired by [LangChain](https://github.com/hwchase17/langchain),
 we took some design choices to make it more suitable for experimentation and iterations by
 removing layers of abstraction and internal concepts.
-In addition, MiniChain provides a novel way to automatically evaluate generative agents with
+In addition, AutoChain provides a novel way to automatically evaluate generative agents with
 simulated conversations.
-There are some notable differences in MiniChain's structure.
+There are some notable differences in AutoChain's structure.

 1. Flatten prompt
    In LangChain, prompts are broken into prefix, tools string, suffix and other pieces.
 We